SasheVuchkov/near-duplicate-docs/README.md

 ## Changelog
 near-duplicates-docs follows semantic versioning.
 To see a changelog with all of its releases, check out the [Github releases page](https://github.com/SasheVuchkov/near-duplicate-docs/releases).

+## Get in Touch
+If you have any questions, please feel free to get in touch by sending emails to <sashe@buhalbu.com>, or you can tweet [@SasheVuchkov](https://twitter.com/SasheVuchkov).

+Also, please don't hesitate to [file issues](https://github.com/SasheVuchkov/near-duplicate-docs/issues)...

 *Copyright (c) Alexander Yuriev Vuchkov*